Skip to main content

 Fundamentals

-The question of what a can legally ask of your spouse touches upon a deeply personal space ∞ the intersection of your family’s health, your employment, and your right to privacy.
+The question of what a wellness program can legally ask of your spouse touches upon a deeply personal space ∞ the intersection of your family’s health, your employment, and your right to privacy.
 It is a conversation about boundaries.
 Your body, and that of your partner, operates as a complex, interconnected system.

 Understanding the rules that govern how this deeply personal biological information is handled is the first step toward navigating corporate wellness initiatives with confidence and agency.
 The experience of being asked to share private health details can feel intrusive, raising valid concerns about how that data will be used and protected.